CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/2~The_Basics/3~Code_Quality_&_Documentation.md

 To set this up in VS Code, go to settings (Ctrl/Cmd+,) and search "format on save" and check the box.
 When you first save, there is going to be a popup in the bottom right corner that will ask you to install a formatter.
 Just click the blue option.
 Now, your code will be formatted whenever it is saved.

 ## Documentation and Function Specification
 To document a function, you need to write a specification.
-This is a description of what the function does that should fully specify the behaviour of the function for any input.
+This is a description of what the function does that should fully specify the behavior of the function for any input.
-- The first part of a specification is a short 1-2 sentence description of the functions purpose.
+- The first part of a specification is a short 1-2 sentence description of the function's purpose.
 This should exist for every function.
-- Then you want to describe what it takes as parameters, this should include a description for each paramter, any requirements that parameter must fulfill, and all optional parameters and their default values.
+- Then you want to describe what it takes as parameters, this should include a description for each parameter, any requirements that parameter must fulfill, and all optional parameters and their default values.
 - Then describe what it returns/does.
 This means you need to fully explain
     - Any side effects.
     - The return value.
     - Any raised exceptions (and when they happen).
 - Finally, examples often help to clarify exactly what the function does and the format of the return value.

-The detail of the specification is context dependent, for a simple function or one that is easy to describe (i.e. sort) it may be resonable to skip or limit the detail of some of these parts.
+The detail of the specification is context-dependent, for a simple function or one that is easy to describe (i.e. sort) it may be reasonable to skip or limit the detail of some of these parts.

-Heres an example with the maximum amount of detail you might need.
+Here's an example with the maximum amount of detail you might need.

 ```python
 def format_time(time):